sstadt/forge-ui/README.md

 ### Road to 1.0

- - standard icon set for icon component; enable icon component
+ - finish standard icon set
  - centralize demo js/html and auto inject from single source
  - build out a logo and restyle the docs